livepeer/grants/README.md

 **How do I apply?**
 * Submit an [issue](https://github.com/livepeer/Grant-Program/issues/new/choose).
 Product-based proposals must include specs in the submission.
 * Include mockups, technical milestones, and time estimates.
 When in doubt breakdown milestones further.
 * Application will be reviewed by the Livepeer Grant Committee.
-If you are interested in joining this committee, ping RSAP on [Discord](https://discord.gg/cmpB7sH)
+If you are interested in joining this committee, ping @adam on [Discord](https://discord.gg/cmpB7sH)
 * If application passes screening, we will reach out for a call
 * Feedback will occur throughout grant process
 * Process should take 2-4 weeks